ASZM101/playwright-scrapers/planning.md

     - Mode specified as flag (WIP)
         - Option 1: True/false flag where one mode is true and other is false
         - Option 2: 2 flags, one for each mode
-- Create new YAML template file
+- ✅ Create new YAML template file
-    - Login credentials (both modes, required)
+    - ✅ Login credentials (both modes, required)
     - Specific details to collect about each college (both modes, optional)
-    - URL parameters (only explore, required)
+    - ✅ URL parameters (only explore, required)
     - Full names of colleges (only find, required)
     - Specific details to collect about each college
-- Update readme with info about college searcher (need to update if both modes finished)
+- ✅ Update readme with info about college searcher (need to update once both modes finished)
-    - Options for details to collect
     - ✅ Overall description
     - ✅ Technical requirements
     - ✅ How to run